cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 This approach is particulary useful when you need tight control over the order of Feature Upgrading.
 This might matter when Features of different scope need to be upgraded.

-## New vs. Existing

-After you've successfully deployed your changes to the SharePoint environment, there'll be a distinct difference between the SharePoint artifacts.
-Those that already existed, and those that have been newly created after the deploy.

-This may not seem that important of a difference, but when you've made mistakes and are seeing strange things happen in your SharePoint environment, be sure to check which of the artifacts are affected, are the old artifacts experiencing issues or is it happening with the newly created ones ?
-This way, at least, you'll know where to look.
-Clear indication of inconsistencies in code triggered by the Feature Upgrades and the Feature Activate events.

-This brings us to the next point I wanted to touch on.

 ## Feature Activate & Feature Upgrade Events

 If you're required to make __Provisioning Changes__ where you'll have to implement them through the use of Feature Upgrades to upgrade any existing artifacts, you'll have to remember to not forget about how the new artifacts have to be created.

 This is why it's advised to seperated the code making the specific change out of the Feature Upgrade event and also put a call to this code into the Feature Activate event.
 This way, it's just as if the existing Feature Instances ran the same code as the latest Feature Activate events are and they stay in perfect sync, which is the whole point after all.

+This brings us to the next point I wanted to touch on.

+## Artifacts -  New vs. Existing

+After you've successfully deployed your changes to the SharePoint environment, there'll be a distinct difference between the SharePoint artifacts to keep in mind.
+Those that already existed, and those that have been created after the deploy.

+This may not seem that important of a difference, but when you've made mistakes and are seeing strange things happen in your SharePoint environment, be sure to check which of the artifacts are affected, are the old artifacts experiencing issues or is it happening with the newly created ones ?
+This way, at least, you'll know where to look.
+Clear indication of inconsistencies in code triggered by the Feature Upgrades and the Feature Activate events.

 ##